-The Great Barrier Reef Marine Park Authority negotiated an out-of-court settlement with the owners and insurers of Shen Neng 1, which ran aground in the Great Barrier Reef Marine Park in April 2010.
+The Great Barrier Reef Marine Park Authority negotiated an out-of-court settlement with the owners and insurers of Shen Neng 1.

 The project will address:

 - Contamination caused by the ship’s anti-fouling paint